 When Do You Need Professional Help?

 First ask yourself if you’d just rather swallow poison than deal with your taxes, or if you have a genuine concern that might benefit from professional help.
 Either way, you have options.
 Check out your local tax practitioners.
-The vast majority offer free consultations and can tell you if you’re probably better off hiring a professional to help you.
+The vast majority offer free consultations.

 And if you need help finding a tax professional?
 Use the search tool offered on the IRS website to find out who’s available in your area.
 You can also use the tool to check the credentials of an individual you’re considering hiring.